 The most obvious and common reason for this is irrelevant content – users simply cannot find what they need.
 But the truth is that modern search algorithms can evaluate content quality pretty accurately, so if you are ranking in the top 10, the content might not be the main reason.
 Actually, content quality has very little sense if it isn’t delivered to users in a form they like, so having great UX is a must to take high positions in a SERP.

 Another thing worth mentioning is the mobile experience since mobile traffic makes up for well over half of the whole internet traffic.
 In other words, every second user browses the web via smartphone.
 It’s a very different experience than using a desktop: no mouse, no keyboard, small screen.
 Websites should adjust to these conditions to provide great usability for all users.
+Mobile optimization is another reason businesses consider app development.
+It is a great way to create a dedicated mobile interface for your business.

 Website navigation best practices